Guest-facing mobile apps: Leisure's latest game-changer.

 Today, these are even more important.
 Not only do they reduce the customer touch-points involved with checking and scanning a physical ticket, but they also effectively reduce conglomerations at the box office, allowing you to keep everyone at a safe distance.

 This is where Convious comes in!
 Tap is our latest inclusion in our portfolio of SaaS solutions for businesses in the leisure industry.
-With it, companies can have access to a personal, fully-branded wallet, an additional direct channel to sell tickets to customers, a content module to show opening hours, maps, calendars, and more, and a messaging module that allows companies to send customized messages to customers at any time.
+With it, companies can have access to a personal, fully-branded wallet, an additional direct channel to sell tickets to customers, a content module to show opening hours, maps, calendars, and more, and a messaging module that allows companies to send customised messages to customers at any time.
 All of this is developed by us, with no direct development costs for the company.
-You can read more about Tap here.

 What mobile strategies are you most interested in developing